covscript/covscript/docs/SDK.md

 `cs::var` is a pointer-sized handle (8 bytes on 64-bit platforms); copying it bumps a reference count, and the value is freed when the last reference drops.
 To detach a value from its original storage, use `cs::copy(var)` (deep copy).
-Values that escape a context are safe as self-contained data.
+Values that escape a context are not guaranteed to remain usable after the context is destroyed.
 A script callable holds a non-owning function pointer;
-invoking it after context destruction is undefined behavior.
-Structure member data (domain) remains valid, while its type identity and script methods are subject to the same undefined behavior.
+invoking it after context destruction is undefined behavior, and the same applies to a structure's member data and type identity.

 ### 5. Token arena and recompilation